WICG/attribution-reporting-api/AGGREGATION_SERVICE_TEE.md

 ## Initial experiment plans

-The Privacy Sandbox team's initial implementation strategy for the aggregation service is as follows:
+The initial implementation strategy for the aggregation service is as follows:

 * The TEE based aggregation service implementation would be deployed